-The headache that comes when hearing a man’s voice clearly shows the fear of those in authority and their repression.
+The headache when hearing a man’s voice clearly shows the fear of those in authority and their repression.
 Sleeping like in a coma during the day and at night shows the longing to be able to disappear finally.
-The feeling of having a ball in the liver says that the personality has isolated and withheld parts of itself like resentment, irritation, or creativity.
+The feeling of having a ball in the liver says that the personality has isolated and withheld parts of itself, like resentment, irritation, or creativity.

 The psychological significance of Barium carbonicum is:

 “Retarded development out of fear of life or self-responsibility.”